herlianal12/2_Plantago_scaffolding/README.md

 **Step 2.
 Installing software**

 I used conda to install all tools and I created several environments due to software incompatibility.
-An example of how to create conda environments:
+An example of how to create a conda environment:
 ```
 conda create -n phase_genomics
 conda activate phase_genomics